scaleway/terraform-provider-scaleway/website/docs/r/instance_security_group.html.markdown

 - `description` - (Optional) The description of the security group.

+- `stateful` - (Defaults to `true`) A boolean to specify wether the security group should be stateful or not.

 - `inbound_default_policy` - (Defaults to `accept`) The default policy on incoming traffic.
 Possible values are: `accept` or `drop`.

 - `outbound_default_policy` - (Defaults to `accept`) The default policy on outgoing traffic.
 Possible values are: `accept` or `drop`.